rygo6/rygo6.github.io/_posts/2015-12-15-Object-Oriented-Versus-Functional.md

 ---
+title: Object Oriented Versus Functional
 layout: default
 ---

-# Object Oriented Versus Functional

 A few years ago the phrase first arrived to my awareness, "Object-Oriented Programming is dead in favor of Functional Programming".
 Over the years I have encountered a multitude of people making statements that aim in a similar direction of thought.
 A quick google search "Object-Oriented Programming is Dead" will reveal that this topic has quite a bit of discussion.